emit-js/emit/README.md

 We aim to standardize an event emitter API with features like async listeners and return value signalling.

-An emit library exports a function that receives an event emitter.
-As the event emitter passes through these library functions, they add and modify functionality.
+We prescribe a pattern where libraries expose a single function that receives a single event emitter.
+The end user uses library functions to compose their event emitter in any way they please.

-Emit libraries are completely decoupled within npm (even when they depend on each other).
-The end user is in full control over the library versions that compose their event emitter.
+Libraries are completely decoupled within npm (even when they depend on each other).
+The end user is in full control over package versioning.

 ## Emit